matter-labs/zinc/zinc-book/src/05-variables-and-types/02-types/05-enumerations.md

 };
 ```

-The enum values can be implicitly casted to unsigned integers of enough
+The enum values can be implicitly casted to integers using `let` statements or
-bitlength using `let` statements or explicitly using the `as` operator:
+explicitly via the `as` operator:

 ```rust,no_run,noplaypen
 let x = Order::FIRST; // the type is Order (inference)